NeutrinoAPI/neutrino-php-client/README.md

 neutrino-php-client
 ===================
+NOTICE: This client has been replaced with: https://github.com/NeutrinoAPI/NeutrinoAPI-PHP

-A PHP client for Neutrino API [ https://www.neutrinoapi.com ]
+A PHP client for Neutrino API: https://www.neutrinoapi.com

 For the comprehensive API documentation see: https://www.neutrinoapi.com/api/